tschiemer/midimessage/README.md

 	 sysex experimental <n> <data-of-length-n>
 	 sysex manufacturer <hex-manufacturer-id> <n> <data-of-length-n>
 	 sysex nonrt info (<request> <device-id>|<reply> <device-id> <hex-manufacturer-id> <hex-device-family> <hex-device-family-member> <hex-software-revision>

-Note: Data bytes have a value range of 0-127 - anything above is considered a control byte.

-Recordings and Replay
-Using the --timed|-t option the utility will enter a record mode (when parsing) or replay mode (when generating) message.
-The generation commands will then keep the delay between message in the given time scale (micro or milli seconds, default = micro).

 Examples:
 	 ./midimessage-cli -g note on 60 40 1